 Indeed is an okay source to find a job but don’t rely on getting it while applying through Indeed.
 Make an effort.
 Find the company’s web site and apply directly or send a personal email to the HR and introduce yourself.

 Do Apply for all Eligible Social and Financial Benefits Immediately

-Depends on your situation you can be eligible for some of great social services and benefits.
+Based on your situation, you can be eligible for some great social services and benefits in Canada.
 It might take months to start receiving these benefits so apply as soon as you can.
 Some of these benefits are listed below:

 - Family and caregiving benefits